nypl-spacetime/tagmap/README.md

 - **SKIP**: The annotation is a geographic place, but the search tool either didn't find the correct location, or it is unclear (even after listening to the interview) which exact location is meant.
 - **RESET**: Reset the edited search string to the original annotation

 **Don't spend too much time per item, it's fine to skip!
-This is just a first try, we can improve TAGMAP, the annotations, and the submissions later!**
+(We can improve TAGMAP, the annotations, and the submissions later!)**

 ## Editing incorrect annotations